qkok/gists/README.md

 Proves the Collatz conjecture (https://en.wikipedia.org/wiki/Collatz_conjecture).

-This function runs recursively to get the next number according to the Collatz conjecture and returnns the number of iterations before reaching 1.
+This function runs recursively to get the next number according to the Collatz conjecture and returns the number of iterations before reaching 1.

 ### Text Chunks